bowcai/Web-MovieTheatre/README.md

 # Web-MovieTheatre
-A Django project to implement a webpage for movie theatre
+A Django project to implement a web server for movie theatre